 Always check individual employers' requirements.

-Thanks to Blair Anderson for his help with this article.
-Blair is a marine classification surveyor with Lloyd's Register.
-He has an MEng in naval architecture and ocean engineering from the Universities of Glasgow and Strathclyde (joint department) and has been working in the industry for eight years.
+Thanks to Sarah Hilder for her help with this article.
+Sarah is a project manager at Babcock International Group.
+She has a masters in aerospace engineering from the University of Southampton and has been working in the industry for seven years.